-11 Content Formatting Tools (DSI)
+5 Content Formatting Tools (DSI)

-These tools allow manual or automatic formatting of multimedia presentations.
+These tools offer a GUI for manual or automatic formatting of multimedia presentations.
 The "presentation" is intended here as the most generic type of multimedia content that may be diffused through a network, which includes all kinds of single and composed media and the interactions among them and with the user.
 The format of the presentation has to be automatically selected between the previously created models and has to be adaptable to a wide range of platforms and user preferences.

 The authoring of such a multimedia presentation is a complex process that requires the specification of several types of information: the media items to use, their spatial layout, links, interactions, and temporal relationships between them.
 Moreover, the increased number of platforms and network connections that are used to obtain multimedia contents, requires an additional step for the final optimization.
-Content Formatting Tools are at blueprint level.